vporton/zondirectory/README.md

 Try it at:
 * https://beta.zondirectory.com (without design)
-* https://zondirectory.com (new design but partially done)
+* https://zondirectory.com (new design but partially done, we have already paid for design (sorry for the delay: the old design agency didn't accomplish the task))

 More information: https://help.zondirectory.com